hayes/unpm/README.md

 - [unpm-meta-cache](https://github.com/hayes/unpm-meta-cache) caches a blob of meta data for all modules in the registry

-- [unpm-ldap](https://github.com/hayes/unpm-ldap) experimental ldap auth for unpm
+- [unpm-ldap](https://github.com/hayes/unpm-ldap) experimental ldap auth for &mu;npm

 ### As a node module